-1 SECTION 16.
+SECTION 17.
 REMEDIES; FEES AND EXPENSES OF ARBITRATION.

-2 (a) Unless otherwise provided in the agreement to arbitrate, the 3 arbitrators shall have the authority to award such remedies, including attorney fees, 4 punitive damages, and other relief, if such an award is authorized by law as to any 5 recovery in a civil action involving the same subject matter or by the agreement of the Tentative Draft No. 2
+(a) Except as otherwise provided in the agreement to arbitrate, the 3 arbitrators shall have the authority to award attorney fees and punitive damages or other exemplary relief if such an award is authorized by law as to any recovery in a civil action involving the s same subject matte r or by the a greement o f the parties. -- ----------------- -------------------- --------------- ------------ ----------------

-1 parties as the arbitrators consider just and appropriate under the circumstances of the 2 case and the fact that the relief was such that it could not or would not be granted by a 3 Court of law or equity is not ground for vacating or refusing to confirm the award under 4 Sections 17 or 18.
-5 (b) Unless otherwise provided in the agreement to arbitrate, the arbitrators' 6 expenses and fees, together with other expenses, including attorney fees, not including 7 counsel fees, incurred in the conduct of the arbitration, shall be paid as provided in the 8 award.
-9 (c) If the arbitrators award a remedy of punitive damages under 10 Subdivision (a), they shall state such a remedy the award in a record and include the 11 reasons for the remedy of punitive damages shall specify (1) the facts justifying the award 12 and (2) the amount of the award attributable to punitive damages.
-This remedy of 13 punitive damages shall be subject to review under Section 18(a)(6).
+(a), except as otherwise provided in the agreement to arbitrate, the arbitrators shall have the authority to order such remedies, as the arbitrators consider just and appropriate under the circumstances of the case.
+The fact that such relief could not or would not be granted by a court of law or equity is not grounds for vacating or refusing to confirm the award under Sections 18 or 19.

+(b) (c) Except as otherwise provided in the agreement to arbitrate, the arbitrators' expenses and fees, together with other expenses, including attorney fees, shall be paid as provided in the award.

+(c) (d) If the arbitrators award a remedy of attorney fees or punitive damages or other exemplary relief under subsection (a), they shall state the award in a record and shall specify the facts justifying the award and the amount of the award attributable to attorney fees and punitive damages or other exemplary relief.
+Any award of attorney fees and punitive damages or other exemplary relief shall be subject to review under Section 19(a)(6) [alternative: Section 19(a)(3)].